-Applications for the grant will be required by 30 September 2022, and the successful applicant will be announced at the NZAA conference in Dunedin.
 Applications will be assessed by a panel of three people: a former editor of the Journal for Pacific Archaeology, a member of the New Zealand Archaeological Association Council and a member of the Kaupapa Māori Advisory Group.
 The decision on which application will receive the grant should be made by consensus.
 If consensus is not possible, the matter shall be decided by vote.